 All students should report to the attendance office with a parent/guardian or a note from home when entering the building after 7:35 in the morning.
-Consequences will be given on the fourth unexcused tardy to school.
+On the fourth late to school, students will have a conference with their grade level principal.
+The principal and student will develop a plan to help the student come to school on time.
+An after school detention will be given on the fifth unexcused tardy to school.
+Once the consequence has been served, the student will be given a clean slate and the process will start over.